Welcome to AllTrails! Let’s get started exploring the features of your app.

 App to Computer Collaboration

 The AllTrails app syncs seamlessly to your desktop or laptop computer.
 You can access and login to the AllTrails website here.
 By signing in on your computer with the same login information from your app, all of your data will be available to view and edit.
 Once you’ve signed into your account on your computer, you’ll be able to create new maps, find new trails and save them to your profile, manage your activities, contribute new trails and many more features!
 What you do on your computer will also sync to your phone app, allowing you to access the same information from your phone instantly.

 Mapping Out Your Next Move

 The AllTrails 'Map Creator' is a powerful tool that allows you to create your own maps and routes.
 Map Creator supports your creativity to research, plan, and implement your next big adventure!
 You’ll be able to access your custom maps on your phone and follow along your own path.
 Map Creator allows you to draw your own routes with Free Drawing or snap your route to the trail with “Smart Routing”.
 To begin creating your own maps, you want to become familiar with the process by following the steps in the How Do I Create a Map FAQ, where you’ll learn more about drawing your route, adding waypoints and photos, and sharing your map.
-If you find a trail in the AllTrails database that you’d like to edit in your own map, the How Do I Save a Trail as a Map FAQ will help walk you through those steps.
+If you find a trail in the AllTrails database that you’d like to edit in the Map Creator tool, the How Do I Save a Trail as a Map FAQ will teach you how to do so.

 Be A Part of Our Trail Community